Last Updated on June 16, 2021

 So you started off with a modified broad match keyword: +medela +breast +pumps.
-The ad in this ad groups is a generic one that points people to the category page shown above.
+The ad in this ad group is a generic one that points people to the category page shown above.

-Going through the search terms report, you find that one of your top searched for queries is “medela double electric breast pump”.
+Going through the search terms report, you find that one of your tops searched for queries is “medela double electric breast pump”.

 You can either add this phrase match keyword to the existing ad group with a specific URL.
 Or you create a new ad group around this keyword with an ad that talks about that specific product.
 This last option is great to improve the quality score of the keyword.

 Using phrase match is pretty simple, just put quotation marks around your keyword.